James Poulton

 James Edward Poulton (1905-date of death unknown), was a Transavval Colony born, Fijian lawn bowls international who competed in the 1950 British Empire Games.

 Bowls career

 At the 1950 British Empire Games he won the bronze medal in the pairs event with Leslie Brown.

 Personal life

-His family moved to Suva in Fiji when James was a child and he later married Gladys Palmer in Suva during 1931.
+His family moved to Suva in Fiji when James was a child.
+In 1931, he married Gladys Palmer in the same place.